 PAT: Any fool could do the roof.
 But there’s nowhere to put the roof, except on the top of the wall and I haven’t done the wall because the wall is the same boring colour as the street and the sky and the fence and the sea.
 What sadistic bastard invented these things anyway?

 The grey world described is the colour of Pat’s depressed mood.
 The remainder of the play follows Alex and her sister Monica, Pat and her sister Sylvia, and their mother, Emma, as they set out to solve the jigsaws that are their lives.
-They look for patterns in lives threatened by chaos, or (worse) controlled by others, usually men.
+They look for patterns in lives threatened by chaos, or (worse) control by others, usually men.
 They battle the threatening greyness of depression and despair.
 They struggle to find or to preserve worlds of light and colour, of energy and liveliness.
 When the play ends, all the women characters have made progress towards controlling their life patterns.
 All have claimed patches of light and colour that exclude the threatening greyness and indeterminacy of depression and dependency.

 The fulcrum on which Jigsaws oscillates is the mother-daughter pair, Sylvia and Alex.
 These two represent opposite poles of feminist consciousness, comparable in some ways to the contrast between Lil and Dawn in Roses in Due Season.
 Sylvia has conformed to patriarchal expectations for most of her life, and for most of the play she functions as a representative of patriarchy, an anti-feminist villain.
 Out of greed and an obsession with tidiness, with tidying away uncomfortable truths like old age, she is determined in the beginning to move her mother, Emma, into a nursing home.
 She cannot accept Alex’s non-conformist lifestyle.
 Sylvia is an advocate of women’s responsibility to others, of preparing hot meals and keeping the house clean.
 She thinks that her sister, Pat, should not leave her husband, Ken, because Ken will not be able to look after himself.
 A typical Sylvia speech about marital responsibility occurs on p.
 22: